skippbox/docker-on-cluster-howtos/swarm/google_cloud_engine/swarm_install.md

 #How to create a swarm cluster on GCE (Google cloud engine)

-This document describes the necessary steps to create a swarm cluster on (Exoscale)|[https://exoscale.ch] cloud provider.
+This document describes the necessary steps to create a swarm cluster on (Google cloud engine)[cloud.google.com] cloud provider.
 Make sure you have Docker 1.9, Machine 0.5, and Compose 1.5 installed.
 See [http://docs.docker.com] to access the installation documentation of docker-machine for your platform.